-Chris Yates and I got a chance to catch up with this week with Andrew Garrard the TO of the WarZone: Central Coast 2019 event that happen two weeks ago.
+I got a chance to catch up with this week with Lachlan Bryce and David Guevara the TOs of the Geelong 40k Town Open that happen last week.

--Please take a moment to explain who you are and how you started running events?
+-Please take a moment to explain who you are?

--Can you please take a moment to explain the format / mission set of Warhammer 40k that was used for the event?
+-Could you take a minute to explain the format for the event?

 -Did you see much difference in list variants?